xmas-ar/xNMS/README.md

 ![xNMS](docs/source/_static/base/4.6.1workflow.png)

-It encompasses the following aspects of network automation:
+Our tool manages the following aspects of network automation:
   - **Configuration Management Service**: Backup with Git, change and rollback of configurations.
   - **Validation Services**: Validate data about the state of a device with Netmiko and NAPALM.
   - **Ansible Service**: Store and run Ansible playbooks.